cainlara/gogit-branch/README.md

     - Build switch
     - Build delete single
     - Build delete all but this
-- Prevent acticion if pending changes
+- Prevent action if pending changes